ProboConnect/product-configurator/README.md

 ### Initializing first steps

-1. Call the `init` function on the proboConfigurator client and provide the proxy url.
+1. Call either the `init` function on the proboConfigurator client and provide the proxy url.

 ```javaScript
 await window.proboConfigurator